The Fight To Defend The Sunset Roadless Area — And Our Climate

-In one of the first opportunities to push back against the devastating on-the-ground impacts the Trump administration's fossil fuel agenda will have on our public lands, the Forest Service asked to hear from the public on a plan to bulldoze pristine roadless forests in Colorado for coal mining—and nearly 45,000 people spoke up to save these public lands.
+In one of the first opportunities three years ago to push back against the devastating on-the-ground impacts the Trump administration's fossil fuel agenda, nearly 45,000 people across the country spoke up to save pristine roadless forests in Colorado from coal mining.

 The Forest Service attempted to give Arch Coal, the nation's second largest coal company, the right to expand its mining into 1,700 acres of the Sunset Roadless Area — lands that belong to all Americans.

 A rolling landscape of aspen and spruce-fir forests and beaver ponds, the Sunset Roadless Area is within Gunnison National Forest, 40 miles from Aspen, Colorado.
 The lush, wild forest is public land — prime habitat for goshawk, black bear, elk, cutthroat trout and the imperiled lynx, and enjoyed by hikers and recreationists visiting from near and far.
 Some of the spruce may be centuries old.

 Arch Coal has repeatedly sought to mine this area.
 Legal and advocacy work over the past decade by Earthjustice, our partners and clients, and our supporters, has saved the Sunset Roadless Area from each of Arch Coal's attempts.
 (See timeline: The Long, Winding Road to Save The Sunset Roadless Area)

-But now, with a fossil fuel-friendly administration, the Sunset Roadless Area—and the climate-polluting coal and methane gas under it—is again at risk.
+But with a fossil fuel-friendly administration, the Sunset Roadless Area — and the climate-polluting coal and methane gas under it — was again at risk.

 Arch Coal’s existing industrial operations scar the landscape west of the Sunset Roadless Area.
 The company already has a ten-year supply of coal at its current rate of mining, even without the expansion of the coal mine lease.
 Trump’s Forest Service proposes to give Arch Coal additional access to more than 17 million tons of coal.